-With technology to perfect product pitches in digital marketplaces Pattern raises $52 million – TechCrunch
+With technology to perfect product pitches in digital marketplaces, Pattern raises $52 million – TechCrunch

 While there may be hundreds of different advertising and marketing folks working at a company, each company may have hundreds of brands that it sells and the dedicated teams to specific brands may only have one or two people on staff.

 “Data makes all the difference,” said co-founder and CEO Dave Wright.
-“I’ve spent the bulk of my career in data science and data management, and our ability to detect and act on ‘patterns’ on ecommerce platforms has allowed the brands we represent to be incredibly successful.”
+“I’ve spent the bulk of my career in data science and data management, and our ability to detect and act on ‘patterns’ on e-commerce platforms has allowed the brands we represent to be incredibly successful.”